fabbroniko/super-mario-extreme/README.md

 - Java 11 JDK Installed
 - Your favourite IDE, I like IntelliJ IDEA

-If you see a ClassNotFound exception or a similar ClassLoader expeptions, just make sure both `src` and `resources` directories are in your building path.
+If you see a ClassNotFound exception or a similar ClassLoader expeptions, just make sure both `src` and `resources` directories are in your `Build Path`.